umer066/django_rest_framework/README.md

  .
 The best approach depends on the use case and API requirements.
  .
 Use nested serializers when you need full details but be mindful of performance.
  .
 Use PrimaryKeyRelatedField for simple foreign key references to keep responses lightweight.

+Step # 28:( Pagination ) :-

+- For adding Pagination go to the settings.py.
+- Add DEFAULT_PAGINATION_CLASS in the section of the REST_FRAMEWORK.
+- We can customize limit of items on each page with the help of pagination classes.There are different types of pagination classes.
+- Types :-

+a.LimitOffsetPagination ;
+  Uses limit and offset query parameters to control the number of records.
+  Query parameters:
+  limit: Number of items per page (e.g., ?limit=10).
+  offset: Number of items to skip (e.g., ?offset=20).

+b.CursorPagination ;
+  Query parameter: cursor.

+c.None (No Pagination) ;
+  If pagination is not required, you can set it to None in the settings:

+Step # 29:( A Django Based Search for our product API ) :-